JUNIOR SAILING ASSOCIATION OF LONG ISLAND SOUND

 Congratulations!
-You are most likely looking at the Regatta Playbook as you are planning to host a regatta.
+We hope you are looking at the Regatta Playbook as you are planning to host a regatta.
 The JSA Regatta Playbook is a month-by-month guide to help you through the planning process.
 The Playbook and the other links in this section will assist you in running a successful regatta.

-- The JSA Rules for Events can be found at this link: Rules for Events 2017
+- JSA Rules for Events may be downloaded here: Rules for Events

-- JSA forms are available at these links:
+- JSA Regatta Forms are available at these links:

-- Information on Big Boat events can be found at JSA website Big Boat Resources
+- Information on Junior Big Boat events can be found at JSA website Big Boat Resources

 - JSA Club Codes and Area designations can be found at JSA website JSA Organization